 The academic version is run by editing a text based input file which allows you access to all the features of topas.
 In Durham we've been using "jedit" which is a freely downloadable editor to work with topas input files. jedit has a powerful macro language that lets you customise it to work with input files.
 The files can be colour-coded to make them easy to view.
 You can also run programmes from within jedit which allows you to control topas and its ancillary programmes from within the editor. jedit macros considerably speed up the writing/editing of topas input files.
 If you want to use our jedit menus then final responsibility for the suitability of the resulting .inp files lies with you.

-How to register as a jedit/topas user so you receive updates is here.
+- How to register as a jedit/topas user so you receive updates is here.

-The latest set of durham jedit menus and update information are here.
+- The latest set of durham jedit menus and update information are here.

-The topas wiki with lots of help, on line manual, forums etc is here.
+- The topas wiki with lots of help, on line manual, forums etc is here.

-The topas academic macro library is here.
+- The topas academic macro library is on the topas wiki.

 Topas allows you to:

 - analyse constant wavelength and energy dispersive X-ray data

 - analyse constant wavelength and time of flight neutron data

 - perform isodisplace distortion mode refinements